Ouattara Watts: Career

 In 1985, Watts began showing his work.
 The next year he had his first solo exhibition at the Centre Culturel de la Rochelle in La Rochelle, France.
-In January of 1988, Watts met Jean-Michel Basquiat at an exhibition at the Galerie Yvon Lambert in Paris.
+In January 1988, Watts met Jean-Michel Basquiat at an exhibition at the Galerie Yvon Lambert in Paris.
 Basquiat was impressed by Watts's work and convinced him to move to New York City.
 Watts and Basquiat had a close friendship and a very short but important collaboration.
 Watts still works and resides in New York.

 Watts has become a central figure in the rise of African American art, pioneering new ideas within the discipline.
-His works have been exhibited at the reputable Museum of Modern Arts as well as the Whitney Museum, and sold for up to a staggering 781,200 USD in auction at Christie's ("Afro Beat" in 2022).
+His works have been exhibited at the reputable Museum of Modern Arts as well as the Whitney Museum, and sold for up to a staggering US$781,200 in auction at Christie's ("Afro Beat" in 2022).
 He is classified by Christie's as a "Top Artist" and is featured in numerous prominent private collections.
 He is represented by Karma and Almine Rech.